 When reviewing this policy the school will draw on the expertise of staff in shaping the safeguarding arrangements and policies, to ensure that the school considers at all times what is in the best interests of the child.

-The Webber Independent School Child Protection (Safeguarding) Policy: Appendices
+The Webber Independent School

+18. Appendices to the Child Protection (Safeguarding) Policy

-Appendix 1 Helpful Information
+Appendix 1 Definitions

 This section is designed to provide information that facilitates understanding of key terminology and indicators: